bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_ban"></a>
 ### .ban(addr)
 > Ban a device from the network.
+It is only valid if you enable blacklist.

 **Arguments**